vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 I consider these results pretty exciting.
-First they show that `fmt::format_int` is the fastest of the tested methods, about 24% faster than `cppx::decimal_from`, the next contender.
-Here's the code used to convert an integer to a string using `fmt::format_int`:
+First they show that `fmt::format_int` is the fastest of the tested methods, about 24% faster than `cppx::decimal_from`, the next contender, and whopping 30x (not 30%) faster than boost::format.
+Here's the code to convert an integer to a string with `fmt::format_int`:

 {% highlight c++ %}
 fmt::format_int f(42);